+Many colleges in India offer a BA in Journalism.
+Some also have a B.Sc in Journalism and Mass Communication.
+Similarly, at the Master’s level, an M.A or an M.S in Communication are the degrees awarded.
 To become a journalist, one can complete a Bachelor's in mass communication/ mass media/journalism after class 12.
 After completion in a related graduation field, one may complete a Master's in journalism or mass communication.
 However, it is not mandatory to do a Master’s in journalism in order to get a job.
 In fact, the best way to learn journalism is by getting on the field.
 Those who want to get a better understanding of various communication theories, research techniques and an indepth knowledge of various other fields related to communication, Master’s degree is advisable.

 Some qualities and skills that are needed to become a journalist:

 Most often people think journalism is all about writing well.
 While that is true, most good professors will tell you that the course is also about a lot of reading.
 Good writing is developed only if you are an avid reader.
 Journalism is for people who are ready to explore various opportunities 24/7, without the constraints of cultural upbringing, gender, and are also ready to go beyond geographical boundaries.

 Graduates of Mass Communication & journalism courses programs work in a variety of fields in traditional news media and publishing, advertising, public relations and research institutes.